its-pointless/gcc_termux/README.txt

 use the commands setupclang setupgcc-6 and setupgcc-7 to switch compilers nothing complex just moving symlinks around

+11/11/2017
+rustc now working for x86_64 and i686.
+The bug with cargo on arm is also fixed.
+As libgit2 needed to be compiled with -no-integrated-as the fix is statically linked.

 08/10/2017
 added python 2 versions numpy and scipy